 - Set a definition on the view that hides the Review_status field.

-- Enable editing so they can add a feature to describe what they observed and when.
+- Enable editing and select Add features so community members can only add a feature for new observations.
 For What features can editors see, select Editors can't see any features, even those they add.

 Add layers and edit data

 Now that you've created multiple views to meet different viewing and editing requirements, you’ll add them to a map.
 You can test how the different views will work in practice and confirm that you set them up correctly.
 You’ll update data by adding and deleting features, noting the latest updates in applicable views.

 - Return to the My Content tab on the Content page.